 Development strategy and status

-LCP-Tacro is in on-going Phase lll clinical studies for patients who have undergone a kidney transplant and has completed Phase ll clinical studies for patients who have undergone a liver transplant.
+Envarsus® has completed all necessary Phase lll clinical trials for patients who have undergone a kidney transplant and has completed Phase ll clinical studies for patients who have undergone a liver transplant.

 This study was completed and preliminary data was released in June 2011.
 Data from this study was presented at the European Society for Organ Transplantation in September 2011 in Glasgow and at the American Society of Nephrology Renal Week in November 2011 in Philadelphia.

-Based on the favourable results of study 3001 and the totality of an extensive Phase I, II and III clinical safety, efficacy and pharmacokinetics programme, the Company intends to file an MAA in the European Union in 2013 and is currently evaluating whether to wait for the results of the second Phase III study (in de novo patients) before making this submission.
-Filing in the United States is targeted for the second half of 2013, following completion of the ongoing study 3002.
+Based on the favourable results of study 3001 and the totality of an extensive Phase I, II and III clinical safety, efficacy and pharmacokinetics programme, the Company filed an MAA in the European Union in April 2013.
+Filing in the United States is targeted for the second half of 2013, following the successful completion of the study 3002 in June 2013.

 Kidney transplant phase IIIb programme

-Veloxis has initiated one Phase IIIb/IV study and plans to initiate several additional studies to further examine the potential clinical differences between LCP-Tacro and existing therapies, including Prograf.
+Veloxis has initiated one Phase IIIb/IV study and plans to initiate several additional studies to further examine the potential clinical differences between Envarsus® and existing therapies, including Prograf.

 STRATO (Switching kidney TRAnsplant patients with Tremor to LCP-tacrO - Study 3003)

-This is a phase IIIb study of LCP-Tacro in kidney transplant patients experiencing tremors on standard tacrolimus formulations.
-It is designed to explore whether converting patients who have symptomatic tremor from treatment with standard twice-daily tacrolimus capsules (such as Prograf) to sustained release once-daily LCP-Tacro tablet, leads to a measurable improvement in tremor.
-This study was initiated in December 2011 and a preliminary analysis of the results from the first 16 patients demonstrated a trend toward a reduction in tremor following the switch from twice-daily tacrolimus to once-daily LCP-Tacro.
-The study continues to enroll and final data is expected in first half of 2013.
+This was a phase IIIb study of Envarsus® in kidney transplant patients experiencing tremors on standard tacrolimus formulations.
+It was designed to explore whether converting patients who have symptomatic tremor from treatment with standard twice-daily tacrolimus capsules (such as Prograf) to sustained release once-daily Envarsus® tablet, leads to a measurable improvement in tremor.
+Final results were announced in May 2013 demonstrating the potential for Envarsus® to improve tacrolimus-induced tremors in stable kidney transplant patients when switching from twice-daily tacrolimus to once-daily Envarsus®.